Menu

 This is going to be a short section because – to put it honestly – there isn’t much you can do to make a current job more secure.

 Networking is another story.
 By shmoozing with the bosses, you may be able to keep your name from the list of those cut when the time comes.
-It’s far from a guaranteed thing – and if you find it personally distasteful, it can be extremely stressful – but it may help if you can pull it off.
+It’s far from guaranteed – and if you find it personally distasteful, it can be highly stressful – but it may help if you can pull it off.

 Make Job More Secure